shundhammer/qdirstat/doc/DevHistory.md

-    - Now using the _allocated_ size in the treemap so tiny files appear with their true size, no longer disappearing in the grey background: A 6 bytes file is now displayed with the 4 KB that it actually consumes, not just the 6 bytes of its content.
+    - Now using the _allocated_ size in the treemap so tiny files appear with their true size, no longer disappearing in the grey background: A 6 bytes file is now displayed with the 4 kiB that it actually consumes, not just the 6 bytes of its content.

     More information and lots of screenshots at [GitHub Issue #134](https://github.com/shundhammer/qdirstat/issues/134).

 - 2020-06-03